-The Kyoto Protocol was opened for signature March 16, 1998, and would enter into force-become legally binding for countries that have ratified-when 55 nations have ratified it, provided that these ratifications include Annex I Parties that account for at least 55% of total Annex I carbon dioxide emissions in 1990.
-This provision would likely be hard to meet in the absence of U.S. ratification, since the United States accounts for some 25 percent of such emissions.
+The Kyoto Protocol was opened for signature March 16, 1998, and would enter into force - become legally binding for countries that have ratified - when 55 nations have ratified it, provided that these ratifications include Annex I Parties that account for at least 55% of total Annex I carbon dioxide emissions in 1990.
 On November 12, 1998, the United States signed the Protocol, in part because the Clinton Administration wanted to revitalize what was seen as some loss of momentum during COP-4.
+However, the treaty was not submitted to the Senate for approval in recognition of S.Res.
+98, the 1997 resolution indicating disapproval of any treaty that did not include legally binding commitments for developing countries.

-As of December 11, 2001, 84 countries had signed the Kyoto Protocol, including the European Union and most of its members, Canada, Japan, China, and a range of developing countries.
-Some 46 countries were reported by the UNFCCC Secretariat to have ratified the treaty, but only one Annex B/developed nation-Romania-has ratified the Protocol.
+As of April 15, 2004, 122 countries had ratified the Kyoto Protocol, including the European Union and most of its members, Canada, and Japan, plus a large number of developing countries.
+Some 44.2% of Annex I country emissions are represented by the countries that have ratified.
 Nations are not subject to its commitments unless they have ratified it and it enters into force.